ballvg/ballvg/README.md

 I enjoy the logic and structure of coding (similar to the writing process) and always strive to write clean and efficient code, whether it be in HTML, CSS, or JavaScript.
 I intend to intertwine creative writing with design to create beautiful and accessible projects.

+"To expand your wings, be persistent in learning new things." -Debasish Mridha

 <br>

 ### Languages and Tools: